 Trellis: Snake Gourd is an aggressive climber & needs plenty of space to grow.
 So develop a strong trellis support up to height of 5-6 ft, by using locally available material like pipes, bamboo, ropes, wires etc. for your bitter gourd plant.
 Read about trellis support ideas.

 Manuring: As mentioned earlier, add good quality organic manure in the soil with 2:1 ratio before sowing seeds.
 Organic manure can be well rotten cow dung manure, farmyard manure, Compost or Vermicompost.

-Top Dressing: When your Snake Gourd climber is more than 45 days old, Provide one tablespoon of 15:15:15 (NPK) Fertilizer per plant or mix handful of Vermicompost in the soil around each plant.
+Top Dressing: When your Snake Gourd climber is more than 45 days old, Provide one tablespoon of 15:15:15 (NPK) fertilizers per plant or mix handful of Vermicompost in the soil around each plant.

 Note: Snake Gourds have separate Male & female flowers on same plant.
 Fruits will be formed on female flower after pollination.

 Hand pollination of flowers: Take ‘pollens’ from male flowers on painting brush or cotton bud & dust them on ‘stigma’ of female flowers.
 This will increase overall production of Snake Gourd.
 This step is not mandatory.

 Harvesting: (100-120 days from seed sowing) Snake gourd climber will start flowering at the end of 3rd month.
 You can start harvesting slender, long Snake Gourd fruits after 3 months of seed sowing.
 Harvesting season can continue for next 3 months.

 |Spacing (Row to Row X Plant to Plant)||100 cm x 100 cm|

 |Fertilizer||Organic: Neemcake or Vermicompost - 10 g per plant.
 Chemicals: Suphala or Urea - 5 g per plant.|